cheapjack/cheapjack.github.io/EverythingMinecraft.md

  * CloudMaker education programme at Liverpool Studio School
   * 6 sessions of activity in Open Lab format to develop and build the Studio School model of the former Cains Factory site
- * CloudMaker Internet of Things Kits
+ * CloudMaker Internet of Things Shrimp Kits from [ShrimpCraft](https://github.com/cheapjack/ShrimpCraft)
  * Physical Light Switch to Minecraft Light Switch
  * Programme of Family Minecraft Workshops
- * StasisCraft CloudMaker science curriculum workshop series exploring Homeo Stasis through the Internet of Things
+ * StasisCraft CloudMaker science curriculum workshop series exploring Homeostasis through the Internet of Things

 #### FACT Activity